dekoo/kubernetes-the-hard-way-aws/docs/03-compute-resources.md

   --protocol icmp --port -1 --cidr 0.0.0.0/0 --output text
 ```

-Network ACLs by default allow all traffic.
+Network ACLs by default allow all traffic, hence we leave them as is.

 ### Internet Gateway
 In order to allow access to our compute resources within VPC from local machine via SSH we need to create Internet Gateway and attach it to our VPC: